4 Unbelievable Ways God Uses Our Failure For Our Good

 The scripture also tells us about David’s transformational journey and how God was able to not only restore David but use him to bring so many others into the fold.
 God can use you and your failures too.

-God Can Use Our Failures To Transform The Lives Of Others:
+3 God Uses Our Failure To Transform The Lives Of Others:

 Do you believe that God can use your failings to transform the lives of the people around you?